The Epoch Times: History and relation to Falun Gong

 The Epoch Times was founded in 2000 by John Tang and other Chinese Americans affiliated with the Falun Gong new religious movement.
 Tang was a graduate student in Georgia at the time; he began the newspaper in his basement.
 The founders said they were responding to censorship inside China and a lack of international understanding about the Chinese government's repression of Falun Gong.
+The Chinese Communist Party has banned Falun Gong.

-By 2003, The Epoch Times website and group of newspapers had grown into one of the largest Chinese-language news sites and newspaper groups outside China, with local editions in the U.S., Canada, Australia, New Zealand, Japan, Indonesia, Taiwan, Hong Kong, and major Western European countries.
-The first English edition launched online in September 2003, followed by the first print edition in 2004.
+By 2003, The Epoch Times website and group of newspapers had grown into one of the largest Chinese-language news sites and newspaper groups outside China, with local editions in the United States, Canada, Australia, New Zealand, Japan, Indonesia, Taiwan, Hong Kong, and major Western European countries.
+The first English edition launched online in 2003, followed by the first print edition in 2004.
+The English Australian edition was launched in Sydney in 2005.

-Nick Couldry and James Curran wrote in 2003 that the paper represents a "major step in the evolution of Falun Gong-related alternative media", and may be part of a de facto media alliance with democracy activists in exile.
-In 2003 sociologist Yuezhi Zhao wrote that the paper "displays an indisputable ideological and organizational affinity with Falun Gong" and that it strongly emphasizes negative portrayals of the Chinese government and positive portrayals of Falun Gong.
-Per Zhao, Epoch portrays itself as neutral, independent, and public-interest oriented.
+Nick Couldry and James Curran wrote in 2003 that the newspaper represents a "major step in the evolution of Falun Gong-related alternative media" and may be part of a de facto media alliance with democracy activists in exile.
+In 2003, sociologist Yuezhi Zhao wrote that the newspaper "displays an indisputable ideological and organizational affinity with Falun Gong" and that it strongly emphasizes negative portrayals of the Chinese government and positive portrayals of Falun Gong.
+Per Zhao, The Epoch Times portrays itself as neutral, independent, and public-interest oriented.

-In 2005, the San Francisco Chronicle reported that "three new U.S.-based, Chinese-language media outlets that provide provocative reporting about the Communist Party, government oppression and social unrest in China (namely The Epoch Times, Sound of Hope, and NTDTV) have ties to the Falun Gong spiritual movement."
+In 2005, the San Francisco Chronicle reported that "three new U.S.-based, Chinese-language media outlets that provide provocative reporting about the Communist Party, government oppression and social unrest in China (namely The Epoch Times, Sound of Hope, and NTDTV) have ties to the Falun Gong spiritual movement".
 When interviewed, executives at each outlet claimed they did not represent the Falun Gong movement as a whole.

-Associated Press reporter Nahal Toosi wrote in 2006 that it is "technically inaccurate" to say that Falun Gong owns The Epoch Times, though many of the paper's staff are Falun Gong practitioners.
-Toosi noted "many observers" have said Falun Gong uses the newspaper for its public relations campaigns, and the paper is connected with the group and carries sympathetic coverage of it.
+Associated Press reporter Nahal Toosi wrote in 2006 that it is "technically inaccurate" to say that Falun Gong owns The Epoch Times, though many of the newspaper's staff members are Falun Gong practitioners.
+Toosi noted: "some observers" have said that Falun Gong uses the newspaper for its public relations campaigns and that the newspaper is connected with the group and carries sympathetic coverage of it.

 The English Epoch Times chair Stephen Gregory has denied that The Epoch Times is directly connected to Falun Gong.
 Independent reporters in the U.S. have confirmed the connection.